jam-launch/jam-launch-example/README.md

 ## Deploy with a Jam Launch Developer account

-If you have a Jam Launch developer account, you can deploy and test your own version of the project with one click from the addon's editor plugin:
+With a Jam Launch developer account, you can deploy and test any addon-enabled project (including this one) with one click from the addon's editor plugin:

 [![watch demo video](https://img.youtube.com/vi/apw_38sqIZ8/0.jpg)](https://youtu.be/apw_38sqIZ8)

 ## Test locally

-If you don't have a developer account yet, you can still run the example (or your own game) in local hosting mode with the addon.
+If you don't have a developer account yet, you can still run games in local hosting mode with the addon.
+This allows you to verify game functionality and compatibility with Jam Launch.

 ## Get Help